MicroEJ/docs/KernelDeveloperGuide/kernelCreation.rst

          Unlike SDK 5 (MMM), Kernel API dependencies are not transitively fetched with SDK 6.
 They must therefore be explicitly added.

-      - A Runtime Environment module is added as a dependency with the configuration ``microejRuntimeApi``.
+      - A Runtime Environment module is added as a dependency with the configuration ``microejRuntimeEnvironment``.

       .. code:: java

          dependencies {
-            microejRuntimeApi("com.mycompany:myruntimeapi:1.0.0")
+            microejRuntimeEnvironment("com.mycompany:myruntimeapi:1.0.0")
          }

    .. tab:: SDK 5